-Policyholders who wish to extend their policies may want to contact different providers to determine how continuing coverage after the end of their life insurance terms generally works.
+Insured people who wish to extend their policies may want to contact different providers to determine how continuing coverage after the end of their life insurance terms generally works.

 Buying Permanent Life Insurance

-In practice, this can mean that when a policyholder passes before what’s borrowed against the policy has been repaid, the life insurance company deducts what’s still owed from the beneficiary payout.
+In practice, this can mean that when the insured passes away before repaying what was borrowed against the policy, the life insurance company deducts what’s still owed from the beneficiary payout.

-There are several other options for permanent life insurance worth, including:
+There are several other options for permanent life insurance, including:

 • Whole life insurance.
 This coverage provides foreseeable lifelong coverage, which includes a fixed premium and death benefit.

 • Universal life insurance.
 Universal life insurance provides flexible lifelong protection and several cash accumulation options.

 • Variable universal life insurance.
 This type of coverage offers flexible death benefits and several investment options for the cash accumulation component.

 It’s important to note that permanent life insurance is typically more expensive than term life insurance.
-So, when weighing out the options, the cost might be a crucial factor to calculate.
+So, when weighing out the options, the cost of the policy might be a crucial factor to calculate.

 Calculating the Right Amount of Coverage

-When using a life insurance calculator to estimate the cost of different levels of coverage.
-If you go this route, be sure to include all the debt that beneficiaries or an estate may be responsible for—including shared revolving debt.
+Another option is to use an online life insurance calculator to estimate the cost of different levels of coverage.
+If you go this route, be sure to include all the debt that beneficiaries or an estate may be responsible for, including shared revolving debt.

 Comparing Life Insurance Providers

 But ratings aren’t a guarantee, so be sure to review ratings for all the companies you’re considering.
 For example, A+ and A++ are A.M.
-Best’s superior ratings—representing companies that, according to the agency’s analyses, have shown an exceptional ability to meet their insurance obligations and have evidenced financial strength.
+Best’s superior ratings.
+They denote companies that, according to the agency’s analyses, have shown an exceptional ability to meet their insurance obligations and have evidenced financial strength.
 (All 50 states have a program to ensure that insurance proceeds are paid if an insurer becomes insolvent.)

 Gathering Multiple Life Insurance Quotes

-Since permanent life insurance policies tend to be more complex, it’s sometimes wise to consult with an agent who can help compare the pros and cons of different life insurance policies.
+Since permanent life insurance policies tend to be more complex, it can be wise to consult with an agent who can help you compare the pros and cons of different types of policies.

 Comparing Life Insurance Quotes

-Life insurance providers’ underwriters generally determine the cost of each policy.
-The underwriters look at numerous factors, including applicants’ age, health condition, and medical history, to determine the risk for taking on the contract.
+The cost of a policy is generally determined by underwriters employed by the life insurance provider.
+They look at numerous factors, including applicants’ age, health conditions, and medical history to determine the risk for covering them.

-While each provider may use similar methodologies, costs can vary depending on the amount of coverage they are willing to give and the price paid by the policyholder.
+While each provider may use similar methodologies, costs can vary depending on the amount of coverage they are willing to provide and the price paid by the insured.

-Customization is one additional factor that people shopping for life insurance may want to keep in mind.
-Since no two policyholders have the same financial goals or coverage expectations, some insurers offer policies designed to match a given applicant’s specific needs.
+Since no two people have the same financial goals or coverage expectations, some insurers offer policies designed to match a given applicant’s specific needs.

-For example, insurers may offer different riders or payment plan options to make each policy more customizable to the policyholder’s goals.
+For example, insurers may offer different riders or payment plan options to customize a policy to fit an individual’s goals.
 Insurers who offer more flexibility might be a better fit for some buyers.

-Buying life insurance from a company that offers a wide range of products is not only a convenient way to shop for insurance, but it may help policyholders to save money.
-Insurance companies at times offer discounts for bundling multiple insurance policies together, like life, automobile, or rental insurance.
+Buying life insurance from a company that offers a wide range of products is not only a convenient way to shop for insurance, it may even help you save money.
+That’s because insurance companies sometimes offer discounts for bundling multiple insurance policies together, like life, automobile, or rental insurance.

-People shopping for life insurance can review the other products each insurance company offers to determine if buying a bundled policy can save time, money, and the potential hassle of working with more than one provider. around.
+People shopping for life insurance can review the other products each insurance company offers to determine if buying a bundled policy can save time, money, and the potential hassle of working with more than one provider.

 Long-Term Cash Value Potential

 Since permanent life insurance has a cash value component that can grow over time, it’s important to factor this trait when comparing each policy’s potential value.
-Although low-cost policies may seem like an attractive option, they may not provide as much coverage over the policy’s life.
+Although low-cost policies may seem like an attractive option, they may not provide as much coverage over the life of the policy.

-For buyers who prioritize cash value and dividend distribution, picking a life insurance policy that offers either or both features may be a good choice.
-But, keep in mind: Policies with higher dividend payouts are, typically, more costly each month.
+For buyers who prioritize cash value and dividend distribution, picking a life insurance policy that offers either or both of those features may be a good choice.
+But keep in mind: Policies with higher dividend payouts are, typically, more costly each month.
 Many policies have guaranteed rates of return depending on the investment options.
 However, the market will often outpace the guarantees in insurance policies so consider your investment objectives and risk tolerance before getting a life insurance policy as an investment vehicle.

 Using an Agent

-And, an agent who is well versed in the product’s details can explain important distinctions like cost, coverage limits, varying terms, etc. It’s worth recalling that any insurance agents are paid on commission.
+An agent who is well versed in the product’s details can also explain important distinctions like cost, coverage limits, and varying terms.
+It’s worth noting that any insurance agents are paid on commission.
 In most cases, you will not pay more by going through an insurance agent.
 The commission is included in the quote and goes to the insurer if the policyholder buys a policy directly from an insurance company.